jferrer2017/starter-hugo-academic/content/publication/electing_leos/index.md

 ---
-title: Does Appointing Election Officials Produce Better Election Administration?
+title: To Elect or Appoint?
+Evidence from Local Election Administration.
 publication_types:
   - "3"
 authors: